salescamila/salescamila/README.md

 - ⚡ Fun fact: ...
 -->

-I've spend my initial 4 years of career working with C/C++ and Java and the last 6 years working with Pascal on Delphi5, Oracle database and ABAP for SAP ERP.
-Now I'm a Front-end Developer using Node.js plus React for money and React Native for fun in my spare time.
+I spent my first 4 years of career working with C/C++ and Java and the last 6 years working with Pascal on Delphi5, Oracle database and ABAP for SAP ERP.
+Now I'm a Front-end Developer using Node.js with React for money and React Native for fun in my spare time.

 - 🔭 I'm currently working with Front-end Web Development at [Sidia](https://www.sidia.com/)
 - 🌱 I’m currently doing a post-graduation in Software Engineer